 Q: Is Rolling in Faith responsible for transportation of participant to and from Holland House?
 A: No. It is up to the family/caregivers to coordinate transportation to and from Holland House.
 Rolling in Faith will coordinate transportation for field trips & other outings related to the program within Holland House operating hours.

 Q: Does this program cost?
 A: Yes.
 Holland House is a tuition-based program.
 Our current rate is $80/week and is subject to change.
 Rolling in Faith's Holland House is an independent organization and does not accept the Medicaid Waiver at this time.
 Financial aid may be available for some situations.

 Please review application and the registration file below before applying for the Holland House program!

 If you are interested in supporting Holland House, you can do so in a variety of different ways.
 Here are some ways that you can serve with us!
 Program Assistant: Program assistants are there to be an extra set of hands to assist participants in their daily activities.
 It could be anything from assisting with a craft, meal, or any other daily activity that might require some extra help.
 We will need multiple program assistants each day.
 Volunteers are never alone with or asked to assist participants in toileting, bathing, or administering medications.
 Program Specific Contributors: PSCs are individuals who might not be comfortable with a 1: 1 position but can provide knowledge of a specific skill set.
-Some examples of PSCs would be roles such as cooking class teacher (we will need approximately 17 spots filled for our cooking class.)
+Some examples of PSCs would be roles such as cooking class teacher.
 Or guest speakers who would come and present on a specific topic.
 This role would be the perfect role for someone who could help on a limited basis.